luau-project/lua-xz/README.md

 -- define the number of bytes
 -- of the chunk to be read
--- from the input file
+-- from the input file.
+-- In a real world scenario,
+-- 8kb (8 * 1024) would be
+-- a reasonable value
 local chunk_size = 64

 -- read the chunk from file